Bicycle Car Accident Insurance Claim: What You Need To Know

 “Underinsured motorist” coverage allows an injured bicyclist to recover from his or her auto insurance company the compensation and damages that he or she is entitled to but that was not covered by the at-fault driver’s liability coverage because the at-fault driver was “underinsured,” i.e., did not have liability insurance with a high enough limit to cover the victim’s compensation and damages.

-For a bicyclist to make a bicycle car accident insurance claim for No-Fault benefits, he or she must file an application for No-Fault benefits – which is also called a “written notice of injury” – with the responsible auto insurance company within one (1) year after the crash.
+In Michigan, for a bicyclist to make a bicycle car accident insurance claim for No-Fault benefits, they must file an application for No-Fault benefits – which is also called a “written notice of injury” – with the responsible auto insurance company within one (1) year after the crash.
 (MCL 500.3145(1) and (4))

 Filing this application – and filing it on time – is extremely important because the failure to do so will be used by the insurance company to deny your claim and forever refuse to pay any and all of the No-Fault benefits you would have otherwise been entitled to.